simonambridge/Oracle_to_Cassandra/README.md

                   .option("lowerBound", "1")
                   .option("upperBound", "100000000")
                   .option("numPartitions", "4")
+                  .option("fetchsize","1000")
                   .load()
 </pre>

 > Don’t create too many partitions in parallel on a large cluster, otherwise Spark might crash the external database.

+You should experiment with these options when you load your data on your infrastructure.
 You can read more about this here: http://spark.apache.org/docs/latest/sql-programming-guide.html#jdbc-to-other-databases

 View the Departments schema: